astridx/meinblog/content/posts/joomla/7eine-joomla-datenbank-fuer-deine-erweiterung.en.md

 ```

-> I only support a MySQL database in this example.
-Joomla supports](https://downloads.joomla.org/technical-requirements) beside MySQL (from 5.6) also PostgreSQL (from 11).
-If you also support both databases, you can find an implementation to look at in the [Weblinks Component](https://github.com/joomla-extensions/weblinks).
-How you name the [drivers](https://github.com/joomla/joomla-cms/blob/e5db43948ed703492c99fa1f932247a9f611b058/libraries/src/Installer/Installer.php#L948) is flexible. `postgresql` and `mysql` are correct, `mysqli`, `pdomysql` and `pgsql` are adapted.
+> In this example, I only support a MySQL database.
+[Joomla supports](https://downloads.joomla.org/technical-requirements)[^downloads.joomla.org/technical-requirements] as well as MySQL (from 5.6) and PostgreSQL (from 11).
+If you also support both databases, you can find an implementation to check out in the [Weblinks component](https://github.com/joomla-extensions/weblinks)[^github.com/joomla-extensions/weblinks].
+How you name the [drivers](https://github.com/joomla/joomla-cms/blob/e5db43948ed703492c99fa1f932247a9f611b058/libraries/src/Installer/Installer.php#L948) is flexible. `postgresql` and `mysql` are correct, `mysqli`, `pdomysql` and `pgsql` are adapted by Joomla in the file `/libraries/src/ Installer/Installer.php`.

 ##### Updates

-For the sake of completeness, I anticipate here changes of a following chapter concerning updating:
+For the sake of completeness, I anticipate here changes of a following chapter concerning updating.
 If something changes, it is sufficient to include only the changes in the database.
 You should take care that existing data are not affected.
 You save the changes in a separate file for each version.
 The directory, where the files for the future updates are to be stored, you write in the `<update>` tag.
 This is logical, right?

 ```xml
   ...